Starting a new business is fun. It’s a world of learning and discovery as you set out on your own and try to build a brand new business from scratch.

-Planning an exit strategy is about deciding what you want out of your creation and then executing it.
+Planning an exit strategy is about deciding what you want out of the business you are starting, and then executing it.
 If you know from day one that your ultimate goal is to sell your business to your staff, then that is going to affect the kind of people you hire and how you develop them.

 How you plan to exit your business affects how you run your business